-D. Whenever land shown on a plat for recordation is within the territorial jurisdiction of the subdivision regulations of Chatham County, but is exempt from the regulations, the owner of the land shown or his/her authorized agent shall sign a statement giving the reasons why his/her plat is exempt from the subdivision regulations, if such be the situation (See Appendix A).
+D. Whenever land shown on a plat for recordation is within the territorial jurisdiction of the subdivision regulations of Chatham County, but is exempt from the regulations, the owner of the land shown or his/her authorized agent shall sign a statement giving the reasons why.